cldr-steven-matison/Streams-Processing-Hands-on-Lab/README.md

 ## Todo README
 1. Edit Copy Paste Board with HOL ENV Details
-2. Module 1:  Still need to redo a few more images, a couple places needing more textual directions (data sources and topic setups
+2. Module 1:  Missing 3 images (data sources setup)
 6. Module 2:  Need a way to trigger some new snapshots on iceberg, for example lets delete some transactions, then restore to point before deleting??
 7. SSB-HOL-Fraud project:  Test full new deploy, take new screen shots, query missing Fraud_Demo_Kafka job (just the select * from txn1)